cast-org/figuration/site/4.0/components/breadcrumb.md

 ## Changing the Separator

 Separators are automatically added in CSS through [`::before`](https://developer.mozilla.org/en-US/docs/Web/CSS/::before) and [`content`](https://developer.mozilla.org/en-US/docs/Web/CSS/content).
 They can be changed by changing `$breadcrumb-divider` settings variable in the SCSS.
-The [quote](https://sass-lang.com/documentation/modules/string#quote) function is needed to generate the quotes around a string, so if you want `>` as seperator, you can use this:
+The [quote](https://sass-lang.com/documentation/modules/string#quote) function is needed to generate the quotes around a string, so if you want `>` as the separator, you can use this:

 <div class="cf-example">
   <nav aria-label="breadcrumb">